ReaganD1/Project3-Reagan_Dhar/README.md

 ## Summary

 **AnimalApps** is an android app that was riddle with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+With those gone, it's a collection of widgets for a variety of purposes!  **The goal is to make a copy of a page from an app and turn it into an animal theme.**

 If I had to describe this project in three (3) emojis, they would be: **👍🏻👌🏻🙂**